Patricia Dillon

-Patricia Dillon is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 92nd district, which encompasses part of New Haven, since 1985.
-Dillon has served in the house for years, making her the longest serving member of the Connecticut House of Representatives.
+Patricia A. Dillon (born July 9, 1948) is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 92nd district, which encompasses part of New Haven, since 1985.
+Dillon has served in the house for years, making her the second longest serving member of the Connecticut House of Representatives.
 In 2021, Dillon, alongside State Senator Gary Winfield, introduced a bill to make pizza Connecticut's official state food.
 Dillon currently serves as a member of the House Judiciary Committee, Appropriations Committee, and Environment Committee.